 Our ambition is to implement responsible practices within our supply chain to offer our customers products that respect workers and the environment.
 This long-term task requires continuous issue monitoring, close collaboration with our suppliers and rigorous implementation programs.

-Responsible procurement is a fundamental aspect of our business activities.
+Responsible procurement is a fundamental aspect of our business.

 Respect for workers